awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

    ingress-2048   <none>   *       k8s-game2048-ingress2-xxxxxxxxxx-yyyyyyyyyy.us-west-2.elb.amazonaws.com   80      2m32s
    ```
 **Note**
-If your Ingress has not been created after several minutes, run the following command to view the load balancer controller logs\.
+If your Ingress has not been created after several minutes, run the following command to view the Load Balancer Controller logs\.
 These logs may contain error messages that can help you diagnose any issues with your deployment\.

    ```
    kubectl logs -n kube-system   deployment.apps/aws-load-balancer-controller